coalio/rfscss/README.md

 Spawn rfscss and provide the path to a .scss file as a first argument:
 `$ rfscss <path>`

 The file will be analized and parsed.
 If a .rfscss file was not found, it will be generated automatically at the parent directory.
-This file will contain the default refactoring rules which you can customize after.
+This file contains the default refactoring rules which you are supposed to customize after.

-If a .rfscss file was found, the program will read it and set all of the rules specified in it.
+If a .rfscss file is foun then the program will read it and begin refactoring your file.

 <h3 id="build">Build</h3>